SimBuddy/WOBBranchPredictor/README.md

 **The distinction is:**
 Traditional optimization improves execution.
 WOB reconsiders how much processing should happen, where, and when.
-WOB can refactor code that has been already been conventionally refactored, because it is doing something entirely different.
+WOB can improve code that has been already been conventionally refactored and optimised, because it is doing something entirely different.